 Enter the number of periods you which to detect

 This parameter defines the number of periods in which to partition the data.
 If set to 0 (zero), the number of periods will be automatically estimated.

 This parameter restrains the computation to the N most frequent items from the selected field or fields.
 This may be useful as the distributions from some of the different fields may be too noisy in their lower frequencies, which would affect the distances.

 What to do next?

-Based on the matrix and the periods detection, you may want to apply these periods using Period Slicer script to define and use Custom periods in your dataset.
+Beyond reflecting on the matrix and the periods detected in your studies, you may want to take these results to Period Slicer and separate your dataset into custom periods.